oneforsafety/dev/README.md

 ## Minimum Viable Product
-Twinkieset is a client photo gallery for modern photographers, inspired by [Pixieset](http://pixieset.com/), built on Rails and Backbone.
+oneForSafety is a client photo gallery for modern photographers, inspired by [Pixieset](http://pixieset.com/), built on Rails and Backbone.
 Users can:

 <!-- This is a Markdown checklist.
 Use it to keep track of your progress! -->